 The primary drivers, summarized in the insurer actuarial memorandum, were lower lapses and longer average claim length.
 The insurer assumptions were based on actual-to-expected adjustments, based in part by insurer experience that has become more credible in recent years.
 The assumptions were determined to be reasonable and in line with industry and actuarial averages.

-Details Regarding Minnesota Approach
+Details Regarding MSA Approach

 For an average (in terms of benefit period and issue age), 5% compound inflation-protected cell: